Tick the ingredients you need to add your shopping list.

 Note: Fettuccine can be used as an alternative to pappardelle, if you wish.

 Per Serving 570kcals, 26.7g fat (10.2g saturated), 58.3g carbs, 5.6g sugars, 27.7g protein, 2.6g fibre, 0.711g sodium

-The liquid from the mushrooms can be stored in the fridge and used as vegetable stock in another recipe.
+TOP TIP: The liquid from the mushrooms can be stored in the fridge and used as vegetable stock in another recipe.
 Any fat poured away from the bacon can be used as cooking fat in your next meal, and will ad a touch of bacon flavour.